Observation of non-sinusoidal current-phase relation in graphene Josephson junctions

-We parameterize the skewness (non-harmonic behavior) of the measured CPR curves by a variable $S=(2\phi_{max}/\pi)-1$, where $\phi_{max}$ is the position of the maximum of the CPR; $S$ ranges from 0 to 1 as the CPR evolves from a sine wave towards a forward saw-tooth wave.
-The $I_{c}$ dependence of $S$ is shown in Fig. 4(a) for the \textit{n}-doped side of the Dirac cone for Sample A (Sample B shows similar behavior).
-Since $I_{c}(V_{G})$ in the \textit{p}-doped regime is not well-understood, we omit data in this regime for simplicity (see SI for details).
-Above $I_{c}=135$nA, $\beta_{L}>1$ and hysteretic switching behavior averaged by noise in the measurement circuit causes the CPR to appear negatively skewed, resulting in a sharp decrease in $S$ vs $I_{c}$ [see SI].
-Note that this decrease is an artifact of the measurement itself, not a result of physical processes in the junction.
-However, below $I_{c}=135$nA, $\beta_{L}<1$ allows for an accurate extraction of the CPR from the measurement.
-A positive skewness is observed in this regime that increases linearly from the Dirac point to $I_{c}=135$nA for temperatures below 300mK.
-Above 300mK, a much weaker dependence of $S$ on $I_{c}$ is observed.
-The skewness also exhibits a strong temperature dependence (see Fig. 4(b)).
-As $T\rightarrow T_{c}$, $S$ approaches 0 for all samples. $S$ increases significantly below 300mK for samples A and B, while it remains close to zero for sample C. $S$ for sample D (not shown) exhibits behavior similar to that of sample C, but is negative below 250mK due to large critical currents ($I_{c}>135$nA, $\beta_{L}>1$).
+However, below $I_{C}=$135 nA, $\beta_{L}<1$ allows for an accurate extraction of the CPR from the measurement.
+A positive skewness is observed in this regime (Figure 4a) that increases linearly from the Dirac point to $I_{C}=$ 135 nA for temperatures below 300mK.
+Above 300mK, a much weaker dependence of $S$ on $I_{C}$ is observed.
+The skewness also exhibits a strong temperature dependence, as shown in Figure 4b.
+As $T \rightarrow T_{C}$, $S$ approaches 0 for all samples. $S$ increases sharply below 300mK for samples A and B, while it remains close to zero for sample C. $S$ for sample D (not shown) exhibits behavior similar to that of sample C, but is negative below 250mK due to large critical currents ($I_{C}>$135 nA, $\beta_{L}>1$).
+Note that the measured values of $S$ in Figure 4b are likely an underestimation of the true, intrinsic values, which are reduced by noise rounding.

+We estimate the magnitude of noise in the CPR measurements by fitting our noise model (discussed above) to data in Figure 4a for $T =$ 10 mK and $\beta_{L}>1$.
+Subsequently, with this noise estimation, we estimate the intrinsic CPR response (before suppression by noise) of the S-g-S junctions (dashed lines, Fig. 4b).
+The results indicate that the intrinsic $S$ may be up to 35\% higher than the measured values at $T =$ 10 mK.
+This difference quickly decreases with increasing $T$ (decreasing $\beta_{L}$).
+Note that the estimated intrinsic $S$ for Sample B ($L =$ 100 nm) is nearly identical to that of Sample A due to larger $I_{C}$ in Sample B.